LunaTsai/TikTok_dataset_SQL_Query/README.md

 ## Repository Contents

-- `final_dataset.sql`: Full SQL script used to build the TikTok account attribute dataset
+- `final_dataset.sql`: part of the SQL workflow for building the TikTok account attribute dataset
-- `README.md`: Project description and documentation